The Cairngorms Up-Close: Gallery

 Where and when encountered: Abernethy Forest on 3 May 2024

-About: The groundbug Drymus ryei can be encountered among moss, grass, and leaf-litter, typically on dryish soils, and is widespread across Great Britain.
+About: The groundbug Drymus ryei may be encountered among moss, grass, and leaf-litter, typically on dryish soils, and is widespread across Great Britain.

 Drymus sylvaticus